fanteastick/quartz-test/content/hobbies/cool things online/Game Update Notes - Civilization VII.md

     - The Technology Tutorial now correctly occurs before the Grow City Tutorial.

 - **Mementos**
-    - Addressed a reported issue where Confucius’ Brush and Scroll Memento could cause Food needed to the next growth event to become 0 or negative.
+    - Addressed a reported issue where Confucius' Brush and Scroll Memento could cause Food needed to the next growth event to become 0 or negative.
     - The Lantern Memento will no longer grant its effect when not equipped.
 - **Military**
     - Packed Units can now be upgraded simultaneously using the Upgrade All button on the Commander that the Units are packed into.